Coroutines - Awaiters

 Now that we have descibed Awaiter, I would like to point out that the

-methods in our promise_type
+initial_suspend and final_suspend methods in our promise_type both return

 Awaiters.
-The object suspend_always
+The object suspend_always and suspend_never are trivial awaiters.

-returns true to await_ready
+suspend_always returns true to await_ready and suspend_never returns

 false.
 There is nothing stopping you from rolling out your own though.